MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_match.rst

 		Example: :expr:`method = "LD_LMDIF"`.

 	**submethod**
-		A *string* specifying the algorithm from NLopt module to use for solving the problem locally when the method is an augmented algorithm, see Tables :numref:`tbl.match.lmthd` and :numref:`tbl.match.gmthd` (default: :literal:`"LN_COBYLA"`).
+		A *string* specifying the algorithm from NLopt module to use for solving the problem locally when the method is an augmented algorithm, see :numref:`tbl.match.lmthd` and :numref:`tbl.match.gmthd` (default: :literal:`"LN_COBYLA"`).

 		Example: :expr:`method = "AUGLAG", submethod = "LD_SLSQP"`.